The Wall of Wind can blow away buildings at Category 5 hurricane strength to help engineers design safer homes – but even that isn’t powerful enough

 And better safety doesn’t have to be costly.
 One experiment showed how just US$250 in upgrades was the difference between a small, shed-size building standing up to a Category 3 storm – or not.
 Hurricane straps attach a roof truss to the perimeter of the house.
 Ring shank nails, which have threads around the shank to grasp the wood, can resist wind forces better than smooth nails.
 Hurricane shutters also block entry points where the wind can penetrate and trigger catastrophic failure.

-Installation also matters, and helps explain why roofs that appear to meet building code requirements can still fail and go flying in hurricanes.
+The installation also matters and helps explain why roofs that appear to meet building code requirements can still fail and go flying in hurricanes.

 Experiments we conducted have shown how an edge system – the metal elements between walls and the roof – that is installed just half an inch too high or low can prematurely fail at low winds, even though the system was designed to withstand a Category 5 hurricane.
 Roofers installing asphalt shingles and roofing tiles may need to go beyond the current code when sealing edges to keep them from failing in a storm.